Zackwn/nextjs-functions/readme.md

 ### What is

- - Serverless Functions da Vercel to save user data de um in MongoDB using ReactJS and Next.js.
+ - Serverless Functions of Vercel to save user data in MongoDB using ReactJS and Next.js.

 ### Project flow